proctorf/HIST289/index.md

 Readings:
 - Cameron Blevins, "<a href="https://www.jstor.org/stable/44285951" target="_blank">Space, Nation, and the Triumph of Region: A View of the World from Houston</a>," *The Journal of American History* 101:1 (2014): 122-147.

-- Elizabeth Weil, "<a href="https://nymag.com/intelligencer/article/ai-artificial-intelligence-chatbots-emily-m-bender.html" target="_blank">You are not a parrot: And a chatbot is not a human.
-And a linguist named Emily M. Bender is very worried what will happen when we forget this</a>,” The New York Magazine, March 1, 2023. (accessed 9/11/23)  <a href="https://drive.google.com/file/d/1REwBny7P7syRXBIpnBymQBxo53QPeO_S/view?usp=drive_link" target="_blank">PDF here</a>

 **Thursday, October 23**
 **Distant Reading Primer**